unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 ## Compose file

-The docker-compose file allows to run SonarQube with a PostgreSQL database.
+The docker-compose file allows running SonarQube with a PostgreSQL database.

 Create this `docker-compose.yml` file: